Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-The paper is also related to the modern income dynamics literature that investigates the non-Gaussian features of the income distribution. \cite{Geweke_Keane2000} document that earnings growth exhibits left skewness, while \cite{Bonhomme_Robin2010} document its excess kurtosis, both using PSID data. \cite{Guvenen_Karahan_Ozkan_Song2021} provide evidence of left skewness and excess kurtosis in earnings growth in the population of working males in the U.S., and show that these features get accentuated with age and the level of earnings. \cite{Guvenen_Ozkan_Song2014} and \cite{Busch_Domeij_Guvenen_Madera2018} study the cyclical nature of income skewness in several countries.
-While these papers are mostly descriptive of the higher-order features of the income distribution, we go a step further to investigate what these features imply for consumption partial insurance.
-We thus contribute to the growing literature in economics and finance that studies the various implications of tail risk \citep[e.g.,][for the equity premium and asset prices, business cycles, consumer welfare, and labor market dynamics, respectively]{Constantinides_Ghosh2017,McKay2017,DeNardi_Fella_PazPardo2019,Ai_Bhandari2021}.
+The asymmetric response to bad and good shocks is recently found in surveys that elicit responses to hypothetical events. \cite{Bunn_LeRoux_Reinold_Surico2018} find that the marginal propensity to consume from bad shocks is larger than from good shocks; \citet{ChristelisEtAl_2019_AsymmetricConsumptionEffects} and \cite{Fuster_Kaplan_Zafar2021} find that responses to losses are larger than to gains, and the response increases with the severity of the loss.
+These papers consider observed hypothetical transitory shocks, while we document similar patterns in response to unobserved \emph{permanent} shocks.\footnote{Given our finding of heterogeneous responses to shocks, our paper is also broadly related to the literature that studies MPC heterogeneity \citep[e.g.,][]{Lewis_Melcangi_Pilossoph2022,Crawley_Kuchler2023}.}

-The asymmetric response to bad versus good shocks has previously been seen in the literature that uses surveys to elicit responses to various hypothetical scenarios.
-For example, \cite{Bunn_LeRoux_Reinold_Surico2018} find that the marginal propensity to consume from bad shocks is larger than from good shocks; \citet{ChristelisEtAl_2019_AsymmetricConsumptionEffects} and \cite{Fuster_Kaplan_Zafar2021} find that responses to losses are larger than to gains with magnitudes increasing with the severity of the loss.\footnote{Given our finding of heterogeneous responses to shocks, our paper is also broadly related to the literature that studies MPC heterogeneity \citep[e.g.,][]{Crawley_Kuchler2023,Lewis_Melcangi_Pilossoph2022}.} We show that these patterns are also present in survey data, such as the PSID.
+The paper is finally related to the newer income dynamics literature that focuses on non-Gaussian aspects. \cite{Geweke_Keane2000} and \cite{Bonhomme_Robin2010} use the PSID to document, respectively, left skewness and excess kurtosis in earnings growth, while \cite{Guvenen_Karahan_Ozkan_Song2021} provide richer evidence from administrative data. \cite{Guvenen_Ozkan_Song2014} and \cite{Busch_Domeij_Guvenen_Madera2018} study the cyclical nature of skewness in several countries.
+While these papers are mostly descriptive of the higher-order features of income, we further document the implications for consumption.
+We thus contribute to a growing literature on the implications of tail risk, e.g., for growth \citep{Barro2009}, asset prices \citep{Backus_Chernov_Martin2011,Julliard_Ghosh2012,Constantinides_Ghosh2017}, business cycles \citep{McKay2017}, and labor market dynamics \citep{Ai_Bhandari2021}.